 This portion of the website is about travel tips I have learned while on fun/leisure trips.
 Most of it is for cruises, since that is what I tend to do.
 These are not necessarily travel tips for business, though lots of the tips will cross over.
 This is not all that I have found as handy tips; just what I have put down.
 If you have been here before, you will find some changes.
 I have updated information and pictures.
 I have acquired new suitcases and clothes, and what I take has been changing.
 Now I am sure some people may think I don’t take what they would take, and they are right.
 But since this site is about me and what I take, I get to choose.
 Happy travels!

-On a one week cruise many (not all) cruises will have two formal nights.
+On a one week cruise many (not all) cruises will have one or two formal nights (sometimes called Gala nights).
 If you want to dress up you need to take something suitable.
-Some ships have alternative dining – you may want to dress up for that depending on the restaurant.
+Some ships have alternative dining (other restaurants) – you may want to dress up for that depending on the restaurant.
 The Pinnacle on Holland America ships prefers you dress up a bit.
 The Royal Caribbean restaurants Chops Grille and Portofino also prefer a more dressier look.
 Jeans, especially old faded holey ones, are not considered appropriate attire, but dockers type of pants are fine.
 Since I prefer pants to dresses I would wear slacks, a nice sweater, a scarf/jewelry and shoes other than my sneakers.
-Disclosure – I have been known to wear nice, dark wash, dressy jeans with a nice top and shoes (not sneakers) to dinner in the specialty restaurants on board ships.
+Disclosure – I have been known to wear nice, dark wash, dressy jeans with a nice top/sweater, necklace, and shoes (not sneakers) to dinner in the specialty restaurants on board ships.
 I don’t tend to be a fancy dresser.

 Once we have put a deposit down on a trip, I begin my research.
 I research where are we going, what is there to do there, climate, etc.